OpenSOROS/OpenSOROS/README.md

       |_|
 ```

 OpenSOROS is a project to aggregate, analyze, visualize, and explain new types of discourse occurring on social media.
-The project seeks to learn about the factions duking it out in a political battleground which spans across countries, social media platforms, and languages.
+Find our white paper [here](https://docs.google.com/document/d/17J5p62OXtkiTcl3Ud2SDg53H4iwUdu1r93NHNKYC_Os/edit?usp=sharing).
+Briefly, the project seeks to learn about the factions duking it out in on social media - a political battleground which spans across countries,  platforms, and languages.
 Its guided by questions like:

 How does belief in conspiracy theories vary with other political beliefs?